patmooney/wabsnet/README.md

  - `customerAvgDifficult`       Ciphers will be scored on thier complexity, varying difficulties will decide on how their packets are encrypted.
  - `customerDeviation`          The range of difficulties presented by customers to this business.
  - `customerValueMultiplier`    `2 ^ (difficulty * customerValueMultiplier) = value`, i.e. `2 ^ (1 * 0.5) = 1.414`

+### Longterm

+ - Move cipher + customer cxn generation to a separate game-loop
+ - Consider writing the cxn in GO
+ - Have a request handler written in GO, a cipher+cxn manager in GO and the story content + help + etc that isn't So time critical as part of the node app.